loomio/loomio_help/content/user_manual/threads/thread_admin/index.md

 # Top-level options

-You can access a number of options by selecting the three horizontal dots (**⋯**) to the right of a thread's title.
-The following administrative actions are taken from pages that list threads.
+You can access a number of options by selecting the three horizontal dots (**⋯**) to the right of a thread's title , opening the **thread preview options**.
+The following administrative actions are taken from those options (only on pages that list threads).

-### Mute

-Mute threads that you do not wish to receive email notifications nor see in your Unread or Recent threads pages.

-To mute a thread, you must first navigate to the Unread threads or Recent threads page.
-Mute is not available when you are on your group page (unlike other top-level options for threads).

-NOTE: You will still receive notifications if you are directly mentioned, replied to, or invited to participate in a thread, poll, or proposal.

 ### Close thread